Are any graduate assistantships or stipends available for the campus program?

 Is there a fee to audit courses?

-Students who pay by semester can audit courses at no addtional cost.
+Students who pay by semester can audit courses at no additional cost.

 Students who pay by credit/course must pay a fee to audit courses.